 NIGMS’ Small Business Technology Transfer (STTR) program works toward more effective methods for patient screening, diagnosis, and treatment.

 Translating lab discoveries into health care products requires large investments of time and resources.
-Through the STTR Regional Technology Transfer Accelerator Hubs for IDeA States program, NIGMS helps researchers interested in transitioning their discoveries and/or inventions into products.
-Here are the stories of three researchers working with the XLerator Hub, which funds projects in the southeastern United States and Puerto Rico.
+Through STTR funding, NIGMS supports researchers interested in transitioning their discoveries and/or inventions into products.
+Here are the stories of three researchers working with the XLerator Hub, one of the funded programs that supports six southeastern IDeA states and Puerto Rico.

 Ending Diagnostic Delays for Endometriosis